The Hollow Men (Dollhouse): Plot

-Boyd notes the conviction that Topher and DeWitt have.
-He had wanted them all with him as his "family", except Ballard, whom he dislikes.
-DeWitt says she would rather be dead than keep Boyd's company.
-Boyd observes that death would be a blessing, as once Rossum executes their plan it will be likely they will be imprinted and enslaved.
-He explains that the technology is out there and it cannot be un-invented, and that Echo is their saviour because whenever she blocks an imprint, it leaves chemical markers in her spinal fluid.
-They are going to farm it and use it on themselves so they can become immune to imprinting.
+Boyd says that once Rossum executes their plan they will likely be imprinted and enslaved.
+He explains that the technology cannot be un-invented, and that Echo is their saviour because of her spinal fluid, which can be farmed and used to make people immune to imprinting.
 Boyd then knocks Echo out with a disruptor.

-Mellie and Ballard are able to destroy the cooling system, but the alarms go off.
-Boyd threatens to kill DeWitt if she doesn't activate Mellie's sleeper protocol ("Man on the Street").
-When DeWitt calls the bluff, Boyd uses a recording of her activation code and Mellie almost kills Ballard.
-When Mellie regains control for a short time, she kills herself instead.
+Mellie and Ballard destroy the cooling system, but the alarms go off.
+Boyd uses a recording of her activation code and Mellie almost kills Ballard.
+When Mellie briefly regains control, she kills herself.